metrorailings/OwlBlog/content/posts/postseason-review-packers.md

 ### Is the defensive coordinator or the head coach a chess player when it comes to defense?

-Yes.
-I'll give credit to Pettine for bringing over free agents that had an immediate impact on defense.
+I suppose so.
+Clearly, I'm not all that confident giving this team respect when it comes to defensive coaching...but I'll give credit to Pettine for bringing over free agents that had an immediate impact on defense.
 I'll also give credit to Pettine for embracing a riskier style of defense that leaves the unit more exposed to rushes.
 Even though their yardage numbers could be better, the defense has still stepped up in key moments.

 ***